jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 having outsized influence and skewed results much more than the average.
 See Figure 4.

-**Figure 4.** *A bar chart showing the time to identify and contain a data breach, measured in days.
-The chart shows the time for MTTI and MTTC.*
+![Image of Figure 4.
+Measured in days Time to identify and contain a data breach]

 ### Lost business costs and post-breach response costs soared
 Costs from lost business and post-breach response rose nearly